 Your comfort and security are our top priorities.
-Patrick is a fully qualified commercial driver (VTC) and carries unlimited personal accident insurance cover.
-Your vehicle carries up to 6 guests in air-conditioned comfort.
+Patrick is a fully qualified professional driver (VTC) and carries unlimited personal accident insurance cover.
+Your vehicle takes up to 6 guests in air-conditioned comfort.
 Click here for a detailed description of the tour vehicle.

 BOOK YOUR D-DAY TOUR NOW!

 We are currently taking inquiries and bookings for Private D-Day tours in 2024. the price of a full-day private tour is 549€ total for up to 6 people.